roura356a/csk/intl.en-US/Product Introduction/Benefits.md

 # Benefits

-This topic describes the advantages of Alibaba Cloud Container Service for Kubernetes \(ACK\) clusters and the disadvantages of user-created Kubernetes clusters.
+This topic describes the advantages of Container Service for Kubernetes \(ACK\) clusters and the disadvantages of user-created Kubernetes clusters.

 ## Advantages of ACK